Wisconsin's birthday town

 Getting there: It's an hour or less west of Madison.

-Birthday program: The list of participating businesses may be outdated, so if you're counting on a certain discount, call in advance to make sure it's still in effect.
+Birthday program: The list of participating businesses changes frequently, so if you're counting on a certain discount, call in advance to make sure it's still in effect.

 Accommodations and dining: For details and trip-planning tips, see Drawn to Spring Green.